thodkatz/scPreGAN/README.md

 The official implementation of "scPreGAN, a deep generative model for predicting the response of single cell expression to perturbation".
-For reproducing the paper results, please visit XXX.
+For reproducing the paper results, please visit https://academic.oup.com/bioinformatics/article/38/13/3377/6593485.

 ## Installation